jizhang-cmu/cmu_vla_challenge_docker_instructions/README.md

 ```
 docker exec -it ubuntu20_ros bash
 ```
 Now, you can launch the base system.
-You can further modify the system to make it a full setup for the challenge.
+In the terminal, the system will ask you to type in the question.
+Type in any words and enter, the vehicle will navigate and reach two waypoints sequentially.
+If you use the control panel to navigate the vehicle, to resume waypoint navigation after, click the 'Resume Navigation to Goal' button.
+You can further modify the software in the '/home/docker/ai_module' folder and replace the 'dummy_vlm' package with yours for the challenge.
 ```
-/home/docker/cmu_vla_challenge_unity/system_bring_up.sh
+/home/docker/start_cmu_vla_challenge.sh
 ```
 After you are done with the modifications, push the image to Docker Hub.
 To do this, create a Dock Hub account and login to the account from another terminal (not the terminal accessing the container).
 ```